- Book Your Free New Puppy Check-up Now

 How much time do I need for my new pup?

 Think about your daily and weekly schedule, how will your puppy fit in this?
 Or more accurately how will you adapt your schedule to fit your puppy in?

 An 8 week old puppy cannot be left unattended initially for more than two hours during the day and three hours at night time.
-Having a look at our toilet training guide for puppies should give you some idea of what is required.

 How much money do I need for my new pup?

 The purchase or rescue fee will always be the cheapest part of having any pet, no matter how expensive your initial pet purchase is, lifetime maintenance will always be more!
 Set up fees will involve bowls, a bed, a crate, a lead, collar, id tag, toys, microchip change of owner fee, neutering fee, puppy training course and initial vaccinations.